 I live in the foggy city of St. John’s — Newfoundland & Labrador, have lived for several years each in Victoria, Toronto and Munich, and grew up in North Saanich and Swartz Bay on Vancouver Island.
 In my pre-kid life, I was an atmospheric scientist obsessed with the Need to Know about everything atmospheric physics, fog in particular.
 I have a Ph.D. in Atmospheric Science, an M.Sc. in Physical Oceanography, and a B.Sc. in Physics (with a minor in mathematics).
 Things change and I change with them, and now after our son was born, I’ve been creating knitting patterns since 2018.

 In 2025, I developed tendonitis in both elbows — and went to a great physiotherapist! — and it changed my knitting.
-The tendonitis returns if I use certain yarns and do certain things, but I feel like I’ve fallen in love all over again with knitting.
-We knit because we love it and the slow process of creating fabric.
-And we all find the certain types of fabrics that we love to create through the days.
+The tendonitis returns if I use certain yarns and do certain things, but as long as I stick to what doesn’t hurt, I can keep on keeping on with it.
+I’ve fallen in love all over again with knitting and enjoy rounds up rounds of speckled stockinette free of pain.
+Every knitter finds that certain fabric that they love to make.

 We have a great knitting time in my knitjbeale Designs Ravelry group and if you’re on Instagram, you can find me as @knitjbeale